 It is possible to enroll in one course per semester as a part-time student.
 However, online instruction is not available.

 Email or call the Department Administrator at email@example.com or 216-368-2433.
 We would be happy to facilitate a conversation with a current student or a campus visit.

 Admission decision notifications are emailed to applicants within 2-4 weeks after applying.

 Your assigned academic adviser and other faculty are always available to meet, advise, and coach you through the program.
 They will help develop a study plan and work with you to prioritize your studies.

-A pre-med science background is highly recommended, but we do not list specific required coursework.
+A pre-med science background is highly recommended, but no specific coursework is required.

 There are many research opportunities at CWRU and our affiliated hospitals.
 The first step in getting involved with research is thinking about the area or type of research you might like to pursue.
 Next, identify a research mentor in that area who would be willing to take on a student.
 A good place to start identifying a mentor is to visit the Student Research Mentors page.
 You can also check the SOURCE program page; although geared to undergraduates the "find a research opportunity on campus" link is a good place to explore research opportunities.

 Students who successfully complete an Anatomical Sciences Core Curriculum course (Histology, Embryology, Gross Anatomy, and Neurological Anatomy) may be asked by faculty to be teaching assistants the following year.
-Second year students also may be teaching assistants for medical student and Physician Assistant program courses.
-Some teaching assistant opportunities are a Practicum format and taken for elective credit, while others are paid an hourly wage.
+Some second-year students also serve as tutors and/or teaching assistants for the medical (MD) and physician assistant programs.
+Some teaching assistant opportunities are offered as a practicum course (for elective credit), while others are paid an hourly wage.

-Although we do not offer an explicit MCAT prep course at this time, our IHSC 300, Synthesis of Premedical Concepts helps students review and integrate many of the subject areas included in the MCAT exam.
+Although we do not offer an explicit MCAT prep course at this time, the course Synthesis of Premedical Concepts (IHSC 300) helps students review and integrate many of the subject areas included in the MCAT exam.